SeisSol/SeisSol/Documentation/supermuc.rst

   git submodule update --init

 2. Load module.
-Could add these lines to .bashrc:
+Could add these lines to .bashrc (changing the order and adding additionnal modules may prevent a successful compilation):

 ::